 Deli meat: Deli meats can be contaminated with listeria, bacteria that can cross the placenta and infect your developing baby.
 Infection in utero could lead to blood poisoning and could be life-threatening for your baby.

-Raw eggs: This also includes foods that contain raw eggs; so, be wary of homemade Caesar dressings, mayonnaise, ice cream, and custards.
+Raw eggs: This also includes foods that contain raw eggs.
+So, be wary of homemade Caesar dressings, mayonnaise, ice cream, and custards.
 Raw eggs can pose a risk of salmonella.

 Unwashed Vegetables: Vegetables are a necessary part of a balanced diet.
-However, it is essential to make sure they are washed under running water to avoid potential exposure to toxoplasmosis.
+However, it is essential to ensure they are washed under running water to avoid potential exposure to toxoplasmosis.
 Toxoplasmosis may contaminate the soil where the vegetables were grown.
 Better avoid raw sprouts altogether because bacteria inside sprout seeds are nearly impossible to be washed out.

 Alcohol: Drinking alcohol during pregnancy can cause miscarriage, stillbirth, and a range of lifelong physical, behavioral, and intellectual disabilities known as fetal alcohol spectrum disorders (FASD).
 Alcohol should be strictly avoided at all times.